 It took me about 2 or 3 years of trials and tribulations until I felt like I could buy one and not embarrass the instrument completely.
 Then, I became a customer of Joey and Vinny.
 I believe there are a number of people with similar stories about any number of our players, but I believe there are probably more stories like that about Vic than most.
 So that’s the long-winded answer to your question.

-Stay tuned for part 2 of my interview with Jason DeSalvo of Fodera Guitars.
+Click here for Part 2 of my interview with Jason DeSalvo of Fodera Guitars.
 Among other things, we will be discussing the art of selecting tonewoods for custom bass guitars.

 Get more information and a look at Fodera’s latest creations at Fodera.com.